Continue reading on DataGuidance with:

 - to inform and make available to data subjects the background information that proves the lawfulness of the data processing and to promptly deliver such information when requested;

-- to ensure that personal data is collected from lawful sources for specific and explicit purposes, and its processing is limited to the fulfilment of these purposes;
+- to ensure that personal data is collected from lawful sources for specific and explicit purposes and that its processing is limited to the fulfillment of these purposes;

 - to communicate or transfer accurate, complete, and current information;

-- to cancel or anonymise data subjects' personal data when it was obtained for the execution of pre-contractual measures; and
+- to suppress or anonymize data subjects' personal data when it was obtained for the execution of pre-contractual measures; and

-- to comply with other principles and obligations governing the processing of personal data provided in the Bill.
+- to comply with other duties, principles, and obligations governing the processing of personal data provided in the Bill.

 7.1.
 Data processing notification